 Step 3: Push back cuticles and trim nails

 Use a cuticle cream or oil to massage your cuticles and very gently push them back.
 Next, using a nail tool clean the dirt from the corners and under your nails.
 Finish this step by scrubbing your nails with a soft brush to add some shine and lustre to them. scrub your nails as this will help add shine to dull, yellowing nail beds.

 After you have removed all the dead skin cells by thoroughly exfoliating, it is now time to protect your feet by moisturising them.
 Dry your feet using a clean towel, apply a generous amount of your favourite moisturiser and massage your feet for a little while.
 Remember to pay special attention to those areas that are dry and cracked.
 Massaging your feet will improve blood circulation in the area, stimulate nerve endings as well as nourish your skin and foot muscles.

 Step 5: Paint toe nails

-Before you begin applying nail polish, remove leftover moisturiser and oils from your toe nails using a cotton ball dipped in some nail polish remover.
+This is the last step of the pedicure and it is now time to paint those toe nails.
+But before that you need to thoroughly clean your nails to get rid of any leftover oils or stains.
+This ensures that the nail paint adheres better to your nails and lasts longer.
+Soak a cotton in a nail polish remover and wipe your nails with it.
 To paint your nails, start by applying a base coat and wait for it to dry before going forward.
 Next apply a nail colour of your choice, wait for it to dry and then go over it with the next coat.
 Finish off your pedicure with a final top coat.
 And voila!
 Your feet will look pampered and perfect!